PixelStoriesEngine/pixel-stories-docs/src/content/blog/welcome-to-blog.md

   - news
 ---

-## Welcome to the Pixel Stories Blog!
+We’re thrilled to have you here!
+This blog is your go-to source for all things Pixel Stories, keeping you updated on the latest developments as we build the engine.

-We're excited to have you here as part of the Pixel Stories community!
-Pixel Stories is still in development, but we've created this blog to keep you updated on everything happening behind the scenes.
+Pixel Stories is constantly evolving with new features and improvements being developed every week.

-Here, we’ll share the latest news, updates, and announcements about the engine, so you can stay in the loop.
+We want to keep our community informed and engaged as the engine grows.
+That’s why we’ve created this blog — to bring you the latest news, updates, and insights.

-Our goal with Pixel Stories is to create a user-friendly engine for crafting story-driven games, and we’ll be sharing our journey and progress with you along the way.
-Stay tuned for new features, insights, and sneak peeks as we build Pixel Stories together!
+Stay in the loop for exciting new features, behind-the-scenes looks, and progress updates as we continue to build Pixel Stories together!